communitytlv/communitytlv.github.io/agenda.md

         </div>
         <h4 style="text-transform: uppercase;">Waste-Oriented, Hunch-Based Web Architecture
 		<span style="color: #8d82c4;">// Michael Zion</span></h4>
-		<p>"The software engineering field lacks hunch-based decisions.<br>
+		<p>The software engineering field lacks hunch-based decisions.<br>
          It's oriented towards making things right, rather than going YOLO and enjoying life. <br>
-        In my talk I'm suggesting an alternate approach, where production is important, but not as much as the feelings of the person changing production."</p>
+        In my talk I'm suggesting an alternate approach, where production is important, but not as much as the feelings of the person changing production.</p>
 	    </div>